 Specific medications include:

-The combination of (used to treat seizure disorders and migraines) is approved for long-term use.
-This combination medication results in weight loss for up to 2 years.
+The combination of phentermine and topiramatephentermine and topiramate (used to treat seizure disorders and migraines) is approved for long-term use.
 Because birth defects are a risk, the combination should be given to women of reproductive age only if they are using contraception and are tested monthly for pregnancy.
-Other potential adverse effects include sleep problems, cognitive impairment, and increased heart rate.
-Long-term cardiovascular effects are unknown, and postmarketing studies are ongoing (5).
+Other potential adverse effects include constipation, sleep problems, cognitive impairment, dysgeusia, and increased heart rate.
+Long-term data suggest overall improvement in comorbidities including improved cardiovascular and metabolic variables (6).

-is a novel gastric inhibitory polypeptide (GIP) and GLP-1 agonist used to treat type 2 diabetes.
-In a phase 3 trial, it resulted in substantial and sustained reductions in body weight in patients who did not have diabetes.
-Improvements in cardiometabolic disease were also observed.
-It can cause pancreatitis, hypoglycemia, and C-cell tumors of the thyroid and is contraindicated in patients with multiple endocrine neoplasia syndrome type 2 (9).
+TirzepatideTirzepatide is a combination gastric inhibitory polypeptide (GIP) and GLP-1 agonist used to treat type 2 diabetes.
+Phase 3 trials have demonstrated substantial and sustained reductions in body weight in patients who did not have diabetes (9).
+Improvements in cardiometabolic disease were also observed (10).
+It can cause pancreatitis, hypoglycemia, and potentially C-cell tumors of the thyroid (based on animal but not human data) and should not be taken by patients with a personal or family history of medullary thyroid cancer or multiple endocrine neoplasia syndrome type 2 (11).

 All GLP-1 agonists are associated with adverse effects such as nausea, vomiting, and delayed gastric emptying, which can increase the risk of aspiration.
-The American Society of Anesthesiologists Task Force on Preoperative Fasting recommends holding daily-dosed GLP-1 agonists the day of surgery and weekly-dosed medications 1 week before surgery (10).
+These symptoms tend to improve with time.
+Previously, the American Society of Anesthesiologists Task Force on Preoperative Fasting recommends holding daily-dosed GLP-1 agonists the day of surgery and weekly-dosed medications 1 week before surgery (12).
+Updated guidelines now suggest that most patients can continue these medications prior to surgery with extended fasting times, weighing risk of aspiration with potential hyperglycemia (13, 14).

 Studies have shown that anti-obesity medications can be safe and effective for weight loss after bariatric surgery if weight is regained.
-Investigation into the use of anti-obesity medications (eg, GLP-1 receptor agonists) as a bridge t therapy to metabolic and bariatric surgery is ongoing (11).
+Investigation into the use of anti-obesity medications (eg, GLP-1 receptor agonists) as a bridge to therapy to metabolic and bariatric surgery is ongoing (15).
+Many centers offer comprehensive medical and surgical weight loss care through multidisciplinary programs.

 Surgery